apnadkarni/blt/man/busy.rst

 **blt::busy isbusy** *window*

-  Indicates whether *window* is currently busy.
-Returns "1" if a busy window exists for *window* and the busy window is currently active.
-  Other "0" is returned.
+  Indicates whether *window* is currently busy.  *Window* is the name of a Tk widget.
+Returns "1" the window is busy and "0" otherwise.
+If *window* doesn't exist, then "0" is returned.

 **blt::busy names** ?\ *pattern* ...\ ?